CorySimon/pyIAST/docs/index.rst

     df_Xe = pd.read_csv("IRMOF-1_clean_Xe_isotherm_298K.csv", skiprows=1)
     df_Kr = pd.read_csv("IRMOF-1_clean_Kr_isotherm_298K.csv", skiprows=1)

-The units for pressure and loading in both DataFrames must be consistent; loading of gas must be in a molar quantity for IAST to apply (e.g. mmol/g or mmol/cm3).
+The units for pressure and loading in both DataFrames must be consistent; loading of gas must be in a molar quantity for IAST to apply (e.g. mmol/g or mmol/cm\ :superscript:`3`).
 The `IAST` package will then work with these units throughout.

 --------------------------
 Construct isotherm objects
 --------------------------

-We separate the process of characterizing the pure component adsorption isotherms from performing IAST.
+We separate the process of characterizing the pure component adsorption isotherms from performing IAST calculations.
 Construct the models by passing the DataFrame with the pure component adsorption isotherm and the names of the columns that correspond to the loading and pressure.

 * Langmuir isotherm model